 Answer: Siemens

-- In 2011, Mayor Gavin Newsom posthumously inducted Philo T. Farnsworth into the San Francisco Hall of Fame – partially for his prototypical invention of the what first all-electric household item in 1938?
+91. In 2011, Mayor Gavin Newsom posthumously inducted Philo T. Farnsworth into the San Francisco Hall of Fame, partially for his prototypical invention of the what first all-electric household item in 1938?

 Answer: Television

-- Later in Thomas Edison's life after his lightbulb fame, he founded Black Maria in West Orange, New Jersey.
+92. Later in Thomas Edison's life, after his lightbulb fame, he founded Black Maria in West Orange, New Jersey.
 Black Maria is often considered the first of what type of entertainment company in the United States?

 Answer: Film studio

-- Benban Solar Park is a desert-located solar power station with planned capacity 3.8 TWh.
-It is currently the 4th-largest solar power plant in the world with plans to become the largest at some point.
+93. Benban Solar Park is a desert-located solar power station with a planned capacity of 3.8 TWh.
 In what country would you find this massive installation that is visible from outer space?

 Answer: Egypt